craddm/eegUtils/README.md

 plots, time-frequency plots, topographical scalp maps).
-Although it uses custom object classes, it is designed such that these are always translatable to standard R *data.frames*, and thus can be used with any of the myriad packages and methods that supports standard R formats.
+Although it uses custom object classes, it is designed such that these are always translatable to standard R *data.frames*, and thus can be used with any of the myriad packages and methods that support standard R formats.

-## Installation
+### Installation

 The package is very much under active development and is subject to a lot of changes.
 As such, it is not currently available on CRAN.
 Install